saniemeyer/Deep-Learning-for-Healthcare/Replication Study for Multi-Label Classification for PDD/README.md

-# Replication study for "Application of deep and machine learning techniques for multi-label classification performance on psychotic disorder diseases",by Elujide et al, 2021
+# Replication study for "Application of deep and machine learning techniques for multi-label classification performance on psychotic disorder diseases," by Elujide et al, 2021

 The original paper used two separate environments for its experiments: A Google Colab Notebook running Python 3.6 and a local installation of Python 3.7 running on a Windows 10 workstation.